Battery Domestic Violence

 The penalties for battery constituting domestic violence are harsh.
 At a minimum, the person convicted will have to pay for and attend 26 weekly classes on domestic violence, pay a fine and do community service.
 Worse, under the federal gun laws, that person would lose the right to possess a gun.
 Finally, if you are are an undocumented immigrant, you will be subject to immediate deportation, i.e., lose your residency or become inadmissible.

 There are many defenses to this crime.
 As with any criminal offense, an experienced criminal defense attorney will attack any and all of the elements to prevent a conviction at trial.
 Thus, there are two basic attacks – this was not a “battery” or unlawful touch, or there was no domestic relationship.
 In Nevada, it is a lawful touch if it was in self-defense and if the defense can present evidence of that fact, the State of Nevada would bear the burden of proof to prove beyond a reasonable doubt that it was NOT in self-defense.
-An experience criminal defense attorney could also argue that it was an accident under McDonald v.
+An experienced criminal defense attorney in Las Vegas could also argue that it was an accident under McDonald v.
 Sheriff of Carson City, 89 Nev.
 326 (1973), and therefore was not a battery despite it being an offensive touch.

 Are you or a loved one accused of battery constituting domestic violence?
 Contact an experienced criminal defense attorney to defend you and beat your case at Hinds Injury Law Las Vegas.
 Call now for a free consultation at (702) 940-1234.